-Its vibrant pink or white flowers bloom in July through September and are about 1 inch in diameter with 5 petals.
+Its vibrant pink or white flowers bloom in July through September and are about 1 inch in diameter with five petals.
 The unique star-shaped center of the flower is yellow-green and outlined with a red border.
 Anthers on the flower are yellow.
 The flowers close at night.

 Plant Description

-The leaves are oval to heart shaped and oppositely arranged.
+The leaves are oval to heart-shaped and oppositely arranged.
 They are approximately 1.5 inches long by ½ inch wide.

 The species name for this plant, angularis, stems from the square, angular stem of the plant.
-The stem of the plant is also winged
+The stem of the plant is also winged.

 This wildflower can grow in a variety of habitats.
-From part-shade to full sun and moist to rocky soil, rosepinks grow in open woods, marshes, fields, meadows, grasslands, alongside roads, and in uplands.
+From part-shade to full sun and moist to rocky soil, rosepinks grow in open woods, marshes, fields, meadows, grasslands, alongside roads, and uplands.

 Wildlife Uses

-Growing Rosepink in Your Garden
+How to Grow Rosepink in Your Garden

 Sow seeds outdoors in fall directly in the soil.
 Keep the soil moist until the plant is established.